Learning with Incomplete Context: Linear Contextual Bandits with Pretrained Imputation: PROBLEM SETUP

 \end{assumption} In addition, we impose a standard assumption on the noise sequence $\{\eta_t\}_{t=1}^T$. \begin{assumption} Suppose that $\{\eta_t\}_{t=1}^T$ is a $\sigma^2_{\eta}$-sub-Gaussian martingale difference sequence with respect to $\{\calF_t\}_{t=1}^T$.
 Here

 where $\sigma(\cdot)$ denotes the generated $\sigma$-algebra. \end{assumption}

-Note that in this bandit setting, both $\mY_t$ and its partial observation $\mS_t$ are assumed to be exogenous and do not depend on the action sequence $(A_1, \dots, A_t)$.
-This setting naturally arises in many real-world applications.
-For instance, in digital health interventions, the full state of a patient $\mY_t$ may include physiological and psychological factors such as stress level and sleep quality, while only a subset such as step counts or heart rate ($\mS_t$) is observed through wearables and mobile devices.
-In online education platforms, a learner’s true knowledge state across multiple concepts ($\mY_t$) is unobservable, and the system only receives partial signals like answers to specific quiz items or homework questions.
+Note that in this bandit setting, both the full context $\mY_t$ and its partial observation $\mS_t$ are assumed to be exogenous and do not depend on the action sequence $(A_1, \dots, A_t)$.
+This asymmetric context availability, where offline auxiliary data provides richer, higher-fidelity information than what can be feasibly observed during real-time online decision-making, is strongly motivated by practical constraints and naturally arises in many real-world applications.
+For instance, in digital health interventions, the full state of a patient $\mY_t$ may include comprehensive physiological and psychological factors such as stress level and sleep quality.
+However, because online systems often face strict privacy regulations, local computational limits, or frequent sensor failures, only a partial subset $\mS_t$ (such as step counts or heart rate) is observed in real-time.
+Similarly, in online education platforms, a learner's true knowledge state across multiple concepts ($\mY_t$) is unobservable during real-time interactions, and the system only receives partial signals like answers to specific quiz items or homework questions ($\mS_t$).
+Fortunately, archival offline data in these domains can safely store the comprehensive state variables ($\mY_t$) to aid online learning.
+We provide a detailed discussion of these practical motivations in Appendix~\ref{app:motivation}.

 Our goal is to sequentially select actions $\{A_t\}_{t=1}^T$, where each $A_t$ is chosen based only on the observed history $\{(\mS_\tau, A_\tau, R_\tau)\}_{\tau=1}^{t-1}$ and the current observation $\mS_t$, so as to maximize the cumulative reward.
 This is equivalent to minimizing the cumulative regret